Maharashtra: Regions, divisions and districts

 Each district is administered by a district collector & district magistrate, appointed by the government either from the cadre of Indian Administrative Service or the Maharashtra Civil Service.
 The Collector is assisted by additional collectors and deputy collectors.
 Districts are subdivided into sub-divisions (upavibhāga) administered by sub-divisional magistrates (sub divisional officers), and again into talukas.
 Each taluka (tehsil) is headed by a tahsildar.

 Each taluka comprises a group of villages, placed under a Circle Officer, and is divided into individual villages under Talathis, who are responsible for land revenue-related matters.
-The above district–subdivision–tehsil–circle–village divisions are primarily intended for land revenue administration.
+The above divisions are primarily intended for land revenue administration.
 The local governance structure is such that a block consists of panchayats (village councils).
 Panchayat Samitis are intermediate level panchayat between the Zilla Parishad (district councils) at the district level and gram panchayat (village councils) at the lower level.

 Of Maharashtra's population, 45.22% of people live in urban regions.
 50.8 million people live in urban areas.
 There are 29 Municipal Corporations, 247 Municipal Councils, and 147 Nagar panchayats in Maharashtra for urban governance.

 Demographics

+Population

 According to the provisional results of the 2011 national census, Maharashtra was at that time the richest state in India and the second-most populous state in India with a population of 112,374,333.
 Contributing to 9.28% of India's population, males and females are 58,243,056 and 54,131,277, respectively.
 The total population growth in 2011 was 15.99%, while in the previous decade it was 22.57%.
 Since independence, the decadal growth rate of population has remained higher (except in the year 1971) than the national average.
 However, in the year 2011, it was found to be lower than the national average.
 The 2011 census for the state found 55% of the population to be rural with 45% being urban-based.
-Although, India hasn't conducted a caste-wise census since Independence, based on the British era census of 1931, it is estimated that the Maratha and the Maratha-kunbi numerically form the largest caste cluster with around 32% of the population.
-Maharashtra has a large Other Backward Class population constituting 41% of the population.
-The scheduled tribes include Adivasis such as Thakar, Warli, Konkana and Halba.
-The 2011 census found scheduled castes and scheduled tribes to account for 11.8% and 8.9% of the population, respectively.
 The state also includes a substantial number of migrants from other states of India.
 Uttar Pradesh, Gujarat, and Karnataka account for the largest percentage of migrants to the Mumbai metropolitan area.